Lake Minnewanka Hikes: 6 Trails We Love

 Even if you are not a big hiker, the walk along the Lake Minnewanka Lakeside Trail is one of the best things to do at Lake Minnewanka.
 This shoreline walk offers stunning views across Lake Minnewanka at the surrounding mountains.

-The best part of this easy Lake Minnewanka hike is that you customize the length of it.
+The best part of this easy Lake Minnewanka hike is that you can choose your own distance.
 The one-way distance is over 15 km, so hardly anyone hikes the whole way.
 Simply walk until you are ready to turn back!

 The first 2 km or so of the Lake Minnewanka Lakeside Trail is the same as the Stewart Canyon hike described above.
 Beyond the Stewart Canyon trail junction, the Lake Minnewanka trail runs through a lush forest heading downhill towards the shores of Banff’s largest lake.